July 17, 2020

-The Old-Growth Forests of Alberta by Kevin P Timoney is published.
+In May, the Old-Growth Forests of Alberta by Kevin P Timoney is published.
 In his conclusion, Timoney states “Old-growth forests in Alberta are disappearing at an exponential rate.
 If the public does not gain control immediately, old-growth forests and crown land in Alberta will share the fate of the plains grizzly and the passenger pigeon.”

 In an article in the Wild Lands Advocate Glenda Hanna (President, AWA) charges that the government is choosing to ignore the principles of the Alberta Forest Conservation Strategy.
 Hanna states that the Alberta Forest Legacy document is “a shallow, highly selective abstract of the … AFCS … the content and context suggests strongly that it will be interpreted at every turn to meet a pro-development, anti-conservation agenda.”

-The Alberta Forest Legacy document is released by Alberta Environmental Protection.
+In Spring, the Alberta Forest Legacy document is released by Alberta Environmental Protection.
 This is the provincial government’s response to the Alberta Forest Conservation Strategy.
 The document states that the Alberta Forest Legacy “…challenges us to… blend consideration of all resources values, measurable and perceived …” The first subheading is Economic Opportunities Today and Tomorrow and discusses the importance of forest lands as a source of income.
 Ecological Integrity of the Forest states that forest ecosystems are “subject to change… [due to] … recent human activities.”
 “Maintenance of heritage areas in support of forest conservation will be achieved as necessary …” “The Alberta Forest Legacy accepts the vision, goal and principles of the Alberta Forest Conservation Strategy.”

-An AWA media release criticizes the provincial government for ignoring public input it received in developing the Alberta Forest Conservation Strategy.
+In January, an AWA media release criticizes the provincial government for ignoring public input it received in developing the Alberta Forest Conservation Strategy.
 Glenda Hanna of AWA states that “Most of the actions of Minister of Environmental Protection, Ty Lund, and his staff … remain consistently and consciously contrary to the spirit, intent, and content of the AFCS … the government continues to overallocate forests for resource extraction and to ignore direction to include meaningful public input in decision making …”

-The Alberta Forest Management Science Council presents its report, Sustainable Forest Management and its Major Elements: Advice to the Lands and Forest Service on Timber Supply and Management.
+In September, the Alberta Forest Management Science Council presents its report, Sustainable Forest Management and its Major Elements: Advice to the Lands and Forest Service on Timber Supply and Management.
 The report recommends five elements of sustainable forest management:

 The report concludes that their “definition of Sustainable Forest Management is consistent with but not the same as the definitions of the Canadian Council of Forest Ministers or the Alberta Forest Conservation Strategy.
 The Council has changed the definition so that a clear connection between ecological integrity and social and economic values can be made.
 The Council advises the Land and Forest Service to raise this difference to the Minister of Environmental Protection and the Minister of Natural Resources Canada to ensure that this protocol is consistent with Alberta’s and Canada’s approach

-Alberta Forest Conservation Strategy is published.
+In June, Alberta Forest Conservation Strategy is published.
 This 29-page document outlines the vision, goal, and principles of the AFCS, and its focus on sustainability, ecological management, sustainable forest economy, protected areas, range of management intensities, and participation and partnerships.